Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS Firewall Manager.
 - [x] Security groups.

-### A financial institution has the following security requirements: Cloud-based users must be contained in a separate authentication domain.
-Cloud-based users cannot access on-premises systems.
-As part of standing up a cloud environment, the financial institution is creating a number of Amazon managed databases and Amazon EC2 instances.
-An Active Directory service exists on-premises that has all the administrator accounts, and these must be able to access the databases and instances.
-How would the organization manage its resources in the MOST secure manner?
-(Choose two.)

-- [ ] Configure an AWS Managed Microsoft AD to manage the cloud resources.
-- [x] Configure an additional on-premises Active Directory service to manage the cloud resources.
-- [x] Establish a one-way trust relationship from the existing Active Directory to the new Active Directory service.
-- [ ] Establish a one-way trust relationship from the new Active Directory to the existing Active Directory service.
-- [ ] Establish a two-way trust between the new and existing Active Directory services.

 ### An organization wants to be alerted when an unauthorized Amazon EC2 instance in its VPC performs a network port scan against other instances in the VPC.
 When the Security team performs its own internal tests in a separate account by using pre-approved third-party scanners from the AWS Marketplace, the Security team also then receives multiple Amazon GuardDuty events from Amazon CloudWatch alerting on its test activities.
 How can the Security team suppress alerts about authorized security tests while still receiving alerts about the unauthorized activity?

 - [ ] Use a filter in AWS CloudTrail to exclude the IP addresses of the Security team's EC2 instances.
-- [ ] Add the Elastic IP addresses of the Security team's EC2 instances to a trusted IP list in Amazon GuardDuty.
+- [x] Add the Elastic IP addresses of the Security team's EC2 instances to a trusted IP list in Amazon GuardDuty.
-- [x] Install the Amazon Inspector agent on the EC2 instances that the Security team uses.
+- [ ] Install the Amazon Inspector agent on the EC2 instances that the Security team uses.
 - [ ] Grant the Security team's EC2 instances a role with permissions to call Amazon GuardDuty API operations.

 ### An organization is moving non-business-critical applications to AWS while maintaining a mission-critical application in an on-premises data center.
 An on-premises application must share limited confidential information with the applications in AWS.
 The internet performance is unpredictable.
 Which configuration will ensure continued connectivity between sites MOST securely?